Good medicine and video appointments

 Do video appointments promote overuse of health services, or can it counteract underuse?

 The option to schedule an appointment with one’s doctor over video can lower a patient’s threshold for making an appointment.
 This raises the fear that such an option might encourage the overuse of health services by some patients.
-Concerned new parents of infants or those who have google their symptoms to the point of creating unnecessary medical concerns are often pointed out as examples for those with potential to over-use.
+Concerned new parents of infants or those who have to google their symptoms to the point of creating unnecessary medical concerns are often pointed out as examples for those with potential to over-use.

 On the other hand, there are some patient groups who tend toward underuse and who seek out health services too late.
 As Holly Ankjell from the Norwegian Cancer Society points out in the video below, men are on average less likely than women to make a doctor’s appointment when a health concern arises.
 They have found that this often leads to late cancer diagnoses.
 People experiencing early symptoms of mental illness face a similar problem.
 For these patient groups, it will be a great advantage both for patients, their relatives, and the community if the threshold for contacting one’s PCP is lowered.